Joox (video streaming)

 Videos were submitted by users and put into selected categories based on moderator review.
-To watch a video the user needed to install the divX webplayer or VLC web browser plugin.
-Python/Spyce scripts could also be linked to the Joox database for browsing and playback in such applications as xbmc.
+To watch a video, the user needed to install the DivX web player or VLC web browser plugin.
+Python/Spyce scripts could also be linked to the Joox database for browsing and playback in such applications as XBMC.

+Decline

-With the demise of Stage6, Joox survival depended on finding other video hosts, which meant a format shift from divX to flash video was introduced.
+With the demise of Stage6, Joox's survival depended on finding other video hosts, which meant a format shift from DivX to flash video was introduced.
 This subsequent decline in quality, as well as the reduced number of movies and shows, and increasing server problems based on heavy site traffic led many to believe that the site would soon die.

-Eventually the legal threats and struggle to keep up with video hosts all more effective ways to lock "link-thieves" (such as Joox) out, made Joox abandon video streaming and change focus to a more IMDb look and feel.
-The site is no longer in operation, and currently redirects to movopia.com.
+Eventually the legal threats and struggle to keep up with video hosts all with more effective ways to lock "link-thieves" (such as Joox) out, made Joox abandon video streaming and change focus to a more IMDb look and feel.
+The site is no longer in operation, and currently redirects to Movopia.com.